ceichhorn/couchbase2datastore/README.md

 # CouchbaseToDatastore

 Small app to move data from a Couchbase bucket into a Datastore project id in the default namespace.
 This will search through a specified bucket and migrate the data based on the data types.
-Mostly taken from https://github.com/GannettDigital/cb2ds

 ### Usage